 - Probate can be very confusing if you try to do it on your own.
 Without help, navigating your way through the complex and arcane probate laws is difficult.
 If you don’t file a document or object within a certain time period, you could have unknowingly forever waived your rights.
 The Massachusetts Probate Courts cannot give out legal advice so you are often left on your own to figure out how to probate your loved one’s estate or must retain an attorney to do it for you.

-Should everyone try to avoid Probate?
+Should everyone try to avoid Probate court?

 Not necessarily.
 Sometimes you may want the finality that the Probate Court can provide.
 If you are concerned with potential creditors making claims against your estate, probate may be advantageous.
 In Massachusetts, a creditor must file any claim it may have against an estate within a year from date of death or be forever barred from making that claim.
 That finality also applies to heirs or contentious family members for having a binding court order in resolving your estate.